Attribution- Don’t Worry if You Don’t Know What It Is

 Here you will see how many conversions you’ve driven for a particular time period and of those conversions, how many of them were assisted conversions.
 Assisted conversions are conversions that occurred because another channel played a role in driving the visitor to convert.

 The Multi-Channel Conversion Visualizer displays how much overlap the channels have with one another.
-When you see a lot of assisted conversions and overlap in the visualizer, this is a signal to you that “attribution” is something you should care about.
+When you see a lot of assisted conversions and overlap in the visualizer, consider it a signal that “attribution” is worth exploring into further detail.

 So, You Channels are Working Together!
 Now What?

-Since your digital channel are clearly attributing to your conversions, the next step is to look at the different attribution models to understand the role your digital channels play in your success.
+Since your digital channels are clearly interacting with one another, the next step is to look at the different attribution models to understand their corresponding roles to your success.
 To compare and contrast the different attribution models in Google Analytics, go to: Conversions -> Attribution ->Model Comparison Tool

 Here’s a rundown of the different attribution models you’ll see listed and how they work: